NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 This verse describes the second person if the trinity, known as the Son, Jesus or the Word.
 It shows that **in the beginning**, he already existed, meaning he is eternal.

 It also shows that he is a separate person from God, he was **with God**, but that at the same time he **was God**.

-The original greek grammar is hard to convey here, but greek could in some cases use a noun serving as an adjective, so while the Word is separate from the person called God, the Word is God-ish or Godly, or divine.
-He possesses all that is required for a person to be God.
+The original greek grammar is hard to convey here.
+Greek sometimes use nouns as qualitative, describing a quality of something.
+So the Word being God means that the Word posesses all that qualities required for a person to be God.
+In short, he shares the divine substance.

 ## John 1:3